httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Several different named query parameters MAY be included in the covered components.
 Single named parameters MAY occur in any order in the covered components.

-The component value of a single named parameter is the the `valueString` of the named query parameter defined by [HTMLURL, Section 5.1](#HTMLURL), which is the value after percent-encoded octets are decoded.
+The component value of a single named parameter is the `valueString` of the named query parameter defined by [HTMLURL, Section 5.1](#HTMLURL), which is the value after percent-encoded octets are decoded.
 Note that this value does not include any leading `?` characters, equals sign `=`, or separating `&` characters.
 Named query parameters with an empty `valueString` are included with an empty string as the component value.